Locality-Aware Automatic Differentiation on the GPU for Mesh-Based Computations: Implementation Details

+The nonzero blocks of $H$ come directly from local energy terms.
+As described in \S\ref{sec:prog_model}, each term $f_j(x_j)$ depends only on a small subset of variables determined by the mesh stencil and contributes a dense local Hessian $H_j \in \mathbb{R}^{k_j \times k_j}$.
+When assembled according to Equation~\ref{eq:grad}, these local contributions produce nonzero blocks between pairs of optimization elements that participate in the same term.
+As a result, the block sparsity pattern of the global Hessian mirrors the adjacency structure induced by the mesh connectivity and the declared neighborhood queries (see inset).

-We exploit this regularity to preallocate the Hessian in CSR format.
-During initialization, we analyze the mesh and the neighborhood access patterns declared in the \texttt{Problem} configuration (\S\ref{sec:api}) to determine all potential element-element interactions.
-We run this analysis in parallel on the GPU and followed by a prefix-sum scan to compute global offsets and finalize allocation.
-When the user invokes \texttt{problem.eval\_terms()}, we compute local Hessian contributions in parallel and accumulate them in the global matrix.
-This avoids dynamic memory allocation during execution, reduces runtime overhead, and improves GPU utilization.
+Rather than discovering this sparsity pattern dynamically, we exploit its predictability to preallocate the Hessian structure before differentiation.
+We store the global Hessian in a Compressed Sparse Row (CSR) format.
+During initialization, we analyze the mesh topology together with the neighborhood access patterns declared in the user-defined \texttt{Problem} (\S\ref{sec:prog_model}) to enumerate all potential element--element interactions.
+This analysis runs in parallel on the GPU and is followed by a prefix-sum scan to compute global offsets and total storage requirements.
+When the user calls \texttt{problem.eval\_terms()}, each kernel computes dense local Hessian blocks and accumulates them into the preallocated global structure using atomic additions.
+This way, we avoid dynamic memory allocation during differentiation, reduce runtime overhead, and ensure stable GPU performance.